uday-kiran-palepu/BookMyShow-Clone/CONTRIBUTING.md

 ![image of pr](https://user-images.githubusercontent.com/70807684/126149967-1c1f4c7e-432d-41d0-9ef6-0f75281743f4.png)

 - Create a Pull Request which will be reviewed and suggestions would be added to improve it.
-- Add Screenshots to help us know what this enhancement/implementation is all about
+- Add Screenshots to help us know what this enhancement/implementation is all about.
+- Add your assigned issue number in the PR by writing in description `#issue_number`.
+Try to use inclusive words as well.
+Eg: `Fixes #15`.

-### 6. And party time!🎉
+### 6. Party time!🎉
 Time to celebrate you have successfully submitted a PR.
 Thank you for contributing.

 ## Things to remember: